CODES

 Wagering Advertising Code

 This Code is accompanied by a Practice Note which has been developed by the AANA.
-The Practice note provides guidance to advertisers and complainants, and must be applied by the Ad Standards Community Panel in making its determinations.
+The Practice Note provides guidance to advertisers and complainants and must be applied by the Ad Standards Community Panel in making its determinations.
 In the event of any ambiguity the provisions of the Code prevail.

 This Practice Note is provided as a guide to interpretation to assist advertisers, their agencies and the community.
 The interpretations in this Practice Note reflect the AANA’s intent in relation to the Code and may be updated periodically to reflect determinations of the Ad Standards Community Panel and other relevant developments.